★★★★★ (4.99 of 5 stars) trusted by 60.000 customers

 Organic bedding – what are the best options?

-We knew from the beginning that we wanted to use only 100% organic fibers.
-We tested silk, cashmere, cotton, hemp, bamboo and eucalyptus.
-Our silk is woven in Como, Italy.
-For bedding, larger looms would be needed to weave wider fabrics.
-But those were not available in Europe.
-They would only be available in China - but sourcing a fabric from China was not an option for us due to the lack of transparency regarding sustainability and labor regulations.
+From the beginning it was clear that only 100 % organic fibres would be used.
+Silk, cashmere, cotton, hemp, bamboo and eucalyptus were tested.
+The silk is woven in Como, Italy.
+For bedding, larger looms are required to weave wider fabrics.
+These were not available in Europe and would only have been accessible in China – an option ruled out due to insufficient transparency on sustainability and labour standards.

-Cotton is soft and breathable, making it a popular choice for bedding.
-Its affordability also contributes to its widespread use.
-In our vegan silk alternatives article, we'll explore the pros and cons of silk alternatives such as bamboo and eucalyptus.
+Cotton is soft and breathable, which explains its popularity.
+Its affordability also contributes to widespread use.
+The pros and cons of silk alternatives such as bamboo and eucalyptus are explored in the article on vegan silk alternatives.

 What are the benefits of organic bedding made of linen?

-Linen is extremely soothing to our skin.
-It also has antibacterial properties and outperforms cotton in terms of breathability and moisture management.
-This means we sweat less in the summer and stay warm in the winter.
-Contrary to popular belief, linen is not just a summer fabric, but is ideal for 365 days of the year.
+Linen is extremely soothing to the skin.
+It possesses natural antibacterial properties and outperforms cotton in breathability and moisture management.
+Less sweating occurs in summer and warmth is retained in winter.
+Contrary to popular belief, linen is not only a summer fabric but ideal for use 365 days a year.

-This is due to its characteristic shape.
-Flax fibers naturally have a hollow core, called a lumen, that runs through the center of each fiber and is surrounded by a rigid cell wall of cellulose, hemicellulose and lignin.
-The hollow lumen traps air within the fiber, acting as an insulator and contributing to flax's effective temperature regulation.
+This performance stems from the characteristic structure of flax fibres.
+Each fibre has a hollow core, called a lumen, surrounded by a rigid cell wall of cellulose, hemicellulose and lignin.
+The hollow lumen traps air, acting as a natural insulator and enabling effective temperature regulation.

-Breathability: The hollow core allows air to circulate freely through the fibers.
-This increased airflow makes Linen highly breathable, keeping the fabric cool and comfortable, especially in warm weather.
+Breathability: The loose weaving allows air to circulate freely.
+This makes linen exceptionally breathable and keeps the fabric cool and comfortable, especially in warm weather.

-Moisture Wicking: The porous nature of flax fibers allows for rapid absorption and release of moisture.
-Linen can absorb up to 20% of its weight in moisture without feeling damp, helping to keep the skin dry and cool.
-The absorbed moisture evaporates quickly, further enhancing the cooling effect.
+Moisture Wicking: The porous nature of flax fibres enables rapid absorption and release of moisture.
+Linen can absorb up to 20 % of its weight in moisture without feeling damp.
+The absorbed moisture evaporates quickly, enhancing the cooling effect.

-Lightweight Feel: Despite its strength, the hollow structure contributes to Linen's lightweight feel.
-It's substantial enough to provide comfort without the heaviness of thicker fabrics.
+Lightweight Feel: Despite its strength, the hollow structure results in a lightweight fabric that offers comfort without heaviness.

-In summary, the hollow structure of flax fibers is fundamental to linen's exceptional breathability, moisture management, insulation and durability, making it a superior choice for comfortable and sustainable bedding.
+In summary, the hollow structure of flax fibres is fundamental to linen’s superior breathability, moisture management, insulation and durability – making it the optimal choice for comfortable and sustainable bedding.

 Which organic bedding fabric is better for sleep?
 Cotton vs Linen Bedding

-Linen absorbs moisture and dries quickly, helping to regulate body temperature and keep you cool in warm weather.
-Cotton wicks moisture well, but doesn't dry as quickly as linen, which can make it feel less cool in hot weather.
+Moisture Wicking Linen absorbs moisture and dries quickly, helping to regulate body temperature and keep the sleeper cool in warm weather.
+Cotton wicks moisture well, but does not dry as quickly as linen, which can make it feel less cool in hot conditions.

-Linen has a slightly rougher texture than cotton, but good quality linen is soft by nature and further softens with use and washing.
-Cotton is typically softer and smoother than linen, especially in higher thread count fabrics.
-Good quality sheets are found between 400 and 600 thread count.
-The most luxurious cotton is made with thread counts above 900 or even 1100.
-These sheets are made from finer and thinner yarns and are typically found as Egyptian cotton in the suites of luxury hotels around the world.
+Softness Linen has a slightly rougher texture than cotton, yet high-quality linen is soft by nature and becomes even softer with use and washing.
+Cotton is typically softer and smoother than linen, especially in higher thread-count fabrics.
+Premium cotton is often found between 400 and 600 thread count; the most luxurious reaches 900–1100 thread count and is typically Egyptian cotton used in high-end hotels.

-Linen is made from the flax plant, which requires much less water to grow than cotton.
-Flax can often be grown with natural rainfall alone, reducing the need for irrigation.
-On average, flax uses about 6.4 liters (1.7 gallons) of water per square meter during cultivation.
-Cotton is a highly water-intensive crop, requiring significant amounts of water for irrigation throughout its growth cycle.
-On average, it takes more than 10,000 litres of water to produce one kilogram of cotton.
-Half of this, around 5,000 litres, comes from irrigation.
+Water Consumption Flax requires far less water to grow than cotton.
+It can often be cultivated with natural rainfall alone.
+On average, flax uses about 6.4 litres of water per square metre.
+Cotton is highly water-intensive.
+More than 10,000 litres of water are needed to produce one kilogram of cotton, with roughly half coming from irrigation.

-Flax requires significantly less water to grow than cotton, making linen the more sustainable option in terms of water efficiency.
-In addition to water use, linen tends to have a lower overall environmental impact due to its reduced need for pesticides and fertilizers.
-The higher the quality of the flax, the less industrial processing is required to produce high quality linen fabric.
+Flax requires significantly less water than cotton, making linen bedding the more sustainable option in terms of water efficiency.
+In addition, linen has a lower overall environmental impact due to reduced pesticide and fertiliser use.

 Combining Traditional Techniques with Advanced Sustainable Practices

-Outperforming other fibers in both quality and sustainability, linen proved to be the optimal choice for our bedding products.
-Flax is inherently sustainable, and we've ensured that our linen is sourced in the most environmentally responsible way possible.
+Outperforming other fibres in both quality and sustainability, linen proved to be the optimal choice for the bedding collection.
+Flax is inherently sustainable, and the linen is sourced in the most environmentally responsible way possible.

-European flax fields for the highest quality fiber
+European flax fields for the highest quality fibre

-We source our flax exclusively from three regions in Europe: Belgium, France and the Netherlands.
-These areas produce the highest quality long staple flax fiber in the world, resulting in a smoother, stronger and more lustrous fabric.
-The long staple fibers have fewer knots and impurities, resulting in a more even texture.
-In contrast, shorter fibers can produce a rougher, less durable fabric and are more likely to contain impurities and irregularities, resulting in a coarser texture.
+The flax is sourced exclusively from three regions in Europe: Belgium, France and the Netherlands.
+These areas produce the world’s highest-quality long-staple flax fibre, resulting in a smoother, stronger and more lustrous fabric.
+Long staple fibres contain fewer knots and impurities, creating a more even texture.
+Shorter fibres tend to produce a rougher, less durable fabric with more irregularities.

-We adhere to the strictest sustainability guidelines, ensuring that no pesticides are used and that fields have been pesticide-free for at least three years.
-Our flax and linen are certified organic by third party organizations.
+The strictest sustainability guidelines are followed: no pesticides are used and the fields have been pesticide-free for at least three years.
+The flax and linen carry third-party organic certification.

 belgium